 Can my child go to school with nits but no live lice?

-Can lice spread on a school bus?
+Can lice spread on a school bus or in a workplace break room?

 How soon after treatment can my child return to school?